• Skip to primary navigation

 Ingredients

-• 2-3 tablespoon honey or maple syrup depending on how sweet you want it
+• 1/4 cup honey or maple syrup depending on how sweet you want it

 • 20 mint leaves

-• enough lavender flowers to fill a tea ball
+• 1 tablespoon lavender flowers (put them in a tea ball)

 Instructions

-• Place a medium pot on the stove and add the 6 cups of water plus the juice from the lemons.
+• Place a medium pot on the stove and add the water plus the lemon juice.

 • Turn on the burner to medium high heat and bring the liquid to a boil.

-• Once it has boiled turn off the burner and add the tea ball, mint leaves and honey.
+• Once it has boiled turn off the burner and add the tea ball filled with lavender flowers, mint leaves and honey.

-• Remove the mint leaves and tea ball.
+• Remove the mint leaves and tea ball and transfer the lemonade to a pitcher.

 • Serve and enjoy!